theobald-software/theobald-software.github.io/content/_en/board-connector/advanced-techniques/backup-and-migration.md

 For more information on how to set up version control, refer to the knowledge base article [Deploying Extractions Using Git Version Control](https://kb.theobald-software.com/xtract-universal/deploying-extractions-using-Git-version-control).

 ### Configuration Files
-All configuration files of extractions, sources and the server are stored in the sub-directory `config` of the BOARD Connector program directory (`C:\Program Files\BOARDConnector\config`).
+All configuration files of extractions, sources and the server are stored in the sub-directory `config` of the Board Connector program directory (`C:\Program Files\BOARDConnector\config`).
 Use the `config` directory for setting up a [version control](#version-control) system or creating [manual backups](#manual-backups).